elastic/logstash-forwarder/README.md

 Actual Problems: Logstash, for right now, runs with a footprint that is not friendly to underprovisioned systems such as EC2 micro instances; on other systems it is fine.
-Lumberjack will exist until that is resolved.
+This project will exist until that is resolved.

 ### Transport Problems

 Few log transport mechanisms provide security, low latency, and reliability.

-lumberjack exists to provide a network protocol for transmission that is secure, low latency, low resource usage, and reliable.
+The lumberjack protocol used by this project exists to provide a network protocol for transmission that is secure, low latency, low resource usage, and reliable.

 ## Configuring

-lumberjack is configured with a json file you specify with the -config flag:
+logstash-forwarder is configured with a json file you specify with the -config flag:

-`lumberjack -config yourstuff.json`
+`logstash-forwarder -config yourstuff.json`

 Here's a sample, with comments in-line to describe the settings.
 Please please please keep in mind that comments are technically invalid in JSON, so you can't